JakeOrchard/MPC2008-Public/README.md

 You will need your own FREDKEY and BEA keys to download the source data.
 Place the FREDKEY in line 34 of `MPC/forecasting/code/build_forecast_data.do` and place the BEA key in line 14 of `MPC/downloaddata/code/pcefromBEA.py`.

 ### UNIX and MAC users
-UNIX and MAC users can run the entire project using make.
+UNIX and MAC users can run the entire project using `make`.
 Simply type the following three commands in a terminal and the project will build from scratch.

 (1) `make install`